517 Pandora Ave E

 15.5 All financial documents and contracts shall carry a minimum of two signatures as approved by resolution of the Board.

-15.6 No person shall sign a contract without the prior approval of the Board, and, no Board shall approve a binding contract of more than thirty-six (36) months duration.
+15.6 No person shall sign a contract without the prior approval of the Executive Board, and no Board shall approve a binding contract of more than twenty-four (24) months duration withoout 2/3 majority of the board at eh regular monthly meeting.

 15.7 No person shall incur an expense or commitment on behalf of the Club unless authorized by the Board of Directors or by the Membership at an Annual Meeting.